How to Interface 28BYJ‑48 Stepper Motor with STM32 Using ULN2003 Driver

 Below is the image showing the pin configuration for this project.

 These pins, PA1 – PA4, are connected to the input of the driver ULN2003.
-We have set these pins as output.
+I have set these pins as output.

 Below is the function to generate the delay in microseconds.